mknx/smarthome/config.md

 ## etc/logic.conf

 This file is mandatory.
-For first experiments, it is possible to use a blanc file (touch logic.conf).
+For first experiments, it is possible to use a blank file (touch logic.conf).

 Logic items within SmartHome.py are simple python scripts, which are placed in <code>/usr/local/smarthome/logics/</code>.
 See the [logic introduction](/smarthome/logic) for howto write logics.